-Protected Characteristics Positive and/or Negative Impacts Age : Issues relating to different age groups e.g. older people or children and young people Positive impact.
-The workforce plan recognises the ageing workforce across the Council, and services where the impact is significant, and the linkages between age and absence/wellbeing.
+Protected Characteristics Positive and/or Negative Impacts Age: Issues relating to different age Positive impact. groups e.g. older people or children and young people The workforce plan recognises the ageing workforce across the Council, and services where the impact is significant, and the linkages between age and absence/wellbeing.
 The plan has actions to - Review of HR polices to ensure the Council can support an ageing workforce over the next 10 years.
 Further input into national wellbeing groups (such as the SPDS Wellbeing Group), benchmarking, and exploration/adoption of national wellbeing tools and solutions.
 Review and evaluation of Occupational Health services prior to re-tender.
-Further consideration of support specific to psychological and musculoskeletal absence, menopause, and long- covid.
-Disability : Issues relating to disabled people Positive impact.
-The plan incorporates the ongoing equality work within the Council, including the development of a disability employee forum.
+Further consideration of support specific to psychological and musculoskeletal absence, menopause, and long-covid.
+Disability: Issues relating to Positive impact. disabled people The plan incorporates the ongoing equality work within the Council, including the development of a disability employee forum.

+Odo Dd Destitus formed

 Gender Reassignment - Positive impact.

-Trans/Transgender: Issues
+Trans/Transgender: Issues -

 relating to people who have The plan incorporates the ongoing equality work within the

 proposed, started or completed a Council, including the development of a LGBT+ employee

 process to change his or her sex forum.

 Marriage and Civil Partnership: No anticipated impact.

 Issues relating to people who are

 married or are in a civil partnership

+·

 Pregnancy and Maternity: Issues No anticipated impact.

-relating to woman who are
+relating to woman who are ' '

 pregnant and/or on maternity leave

-[g
+Program enter on the manner my reason

 Race: Issues relating to people Positive impact.

-from different racial groups,(BME) •
+from different racial groups,(BME) '

 ethnic minorities, including The plan incorporates the ongoing equality work within the

 Gypsy/Travellers Council, including the development of a Black and Ethnic

-Minority (BAME) employee forum.
+aypoy/ Havolloro Minority (BAME) employee forum.

 Religion or Belief: Issues relating No anticipated impact.

-to a person's religion or belief
+to a person's religion or belief No anticipated impact.

 (including non-belief)

+(including non-belief)

 Sex: Gender identity: Issues Positive impact.

-specific to women and men/or girls •
+specific to women and men/or girls 1 ositive impact.

 and boys The plan incorporates recruitment activity that will aim to

+and boys

 increase representation in roles that have traditional gender

 dominance.

+The plan has an action to

 The plan has an action to -

+Dovolonment of thematic and locality based

 Development of thematic and locality-based

 programmes of online and f-2-f recruitment events and

 vacancy/job promotion.

 Sexual Orientation: Issues relating Positive impact.

 to a person's sexual orientation i.e.

 LGBT+, heterosexual/straight The plan incorporates the ongoing equality work within the

 Council, including the development of a LGBT+ employee

 forum.

-Equality and Diversity Themes Relevant to South Ayrshire Council Positive and/or Negative Impacts Health Issues and impacts affecting Positive impact. people's health The plan has actions to - Progress the 5 principles of trauma informed practice; safety, choice, collaboration, trust, and empowerment.
+Equality and Diversity Themes Relevant to South Ayrshire Council Positive and/or Negative Impacts Health Positive impact.
+Issues and impacts affecting people's health The plan has actions to - Progress the 5 principles of trauma informed practice; safety, choice, collaboration, trust, and empowerment.